 According to the International Labor Organization , every 15 seconds, 151 workers in the world have a work-related accident.
 The global number of non-fatal occupational accidents reaches a staggering number of 317 million, annually.
 Even more concerning, 321,000 people die each year from occupational accidents.
 Work accidents remain a huge challenge for many industrial sectors, despite safety regulations and procedures.
 Accommodating the safety of humans is a key factor in ensuring industrial efficiency and effectiveness.
 In recent year, we see an increase in the availability of sensing, monitoring, and interaction technologies that promote not only for better management of machinery (namely traditional IoT), but also to the more adequate management of human resources, catering a variety of aspects.
 This may include assurance of their health and wellness conditions through the use of wearables and connected PPE, augmentation of their physical and mental limitations via the use of technologies such as voice-based personal assistants, assistive drones for better areal inspections, exoskeletons that help with the handling of heavy loads, etc. Such technologies help boosting human productivity, both physically, and mentally.

 IBM research lab currently explores new industrial applications that can be boosted by emerging

 human centric AI technologies such as commercial wearables, leading to innovative product offerings such as the Maximo Worker Insights (MWI) system developed to attain better worker safety.

-IBM aims to integrate Mindtooth into the industrial area, testing its possible viability as an underlying instrumentation for a variety of industrial scenarios and simplifying its technical integration with existing offerings such as the MWI.
-The foreseen application scenarios where it could be useful this integration are:
+IBM integrated Mindtooth into the industrial area, testing its possible viability as an underlying instrumentation for a variety of industrial scenarios and simplifying its technical integration with existing offerings such as the MWI.
+The testing areas are:

 (1) Real-time work diligence - keeping track of workers (mental) conditions by their supervisor while deployed to pursue their daily work activities.